humbletrader/humbletrader.github.io/README.md

 * [asciidoctor](https://asciidoctor.org/docs/user-manual/#introduction-to-asciidoctor)

 # Todo
-see if you can add table of references with links to projects where those technologies were used
+ table of references with links to projects

-# todo site
-configurations still to be done : http://jmcglone.com/guides/github-pages/